yanglyu520/snippetBox/part1.md

 ### step 7: add url query string
 1. how to get the value of the id parameter for path like so `/snippet/view?id=123`?
+- use `r.URL.Query().Get()` method to get the string value of the id and then convert it to number and validate if it fits our requirement
-2. Give 2 different ways to write to the response body
+2. Give 2 different ways to write to the response body ?
+- Use `Fprintf(w, "", x,y)`
+- Use `w.Write([]byte("xxxxxxyyyyy))`

 ### step 8: reorganize files above with golang project organization style
+1. How to implement this tried and tested project layout?
+- `cmd` directory will contain **the application specific code**, for example `cmd/web/handlers.go` and `/cmd/web.main.go`
+- `internal` directory will contain the ancillary non-application-specific code.
+We will hold reusable code like validation helpers and SQL database models
+- `ui` directory will contain the user-interface assets, for example `ui/static` or `ui/html`

 ### step 9: html templating